pieroxy/http-front-server/ROADMAP.md

   * Build a `And`, `Not` and a `Or` matcher
   * Build a `ContainsCookie` matcher
 * Actions
+  * Multiple Action (That holds a list of actions, ex: Set a cookie & redirect)
 * https
   * Handle directly certbot to update https certs
   * More sane default options to the https stack (actually build a https stack)